Virtual Visits (Telehealth)

 Virtual visits are billed to your insurance company just like a regular office visit and you may have a co-pay due.

 What tech do I need?

 The Oregon Clinic uses Virtual Microsoft Teams for video and audio during our virtual visits.
 You can use a smart phone, tablet, Mac, or PC with a microphone and camera.
 You may need to install the free Microsoft Teams app on your phone or tablet.
-A day or two before your visit, please set up your device using these instructions for Android, iPhone or iPad, or desktop computer and check that your camera and microphone are working properly.
+A day or two before your visit, please set up your device using these instructions for Android, iPhone or iPad, desktop (PC) computer, or desktop (Mac) computer and check that your camera and microphone are working properly.